 GENERAL DUTIES AND RESPONSIBILITIES

-Each shipboard employee may be required to perform all functions in various venues throughout the ship and on the islands.
+Each shipboard employee may be required to perform all functions in various service venues and throughout the ship.

 1. In accordance with Royal Caribbean International’s philosophy of Anchored in Excellence, each employee conducts oneself in a professional and courteous manner at all times.
 This consists of physical and verbal interactions with guests or fellow shipboard employees and/or in the presence of guest contact and crew areas.

 2. Onboard the vessel, works daily shifts promoting and selling SeaTrek activities

 for the islands and various shore excursions.
 Provides information regarding the